 March 15-21, 2015 is national Poison Prevention Week.
 The links below are letters from the Injury Prevention & Surveillance program on how different interest groups can become involved in poison prevention education activities throughout Idaho.

 Accidental Poisoning is a Public Health Issue

-During 2011 (the most recent year for which poison fatality data is available) poisoning was the third leading cause of unintentional injury deaths among Idahoans, subsequent only to motor vehicle crashes and falls.
+During 2011, poisoning was the third leading cause of unintentional injury deaths among Idahoans, subsequent only to motor vehicle crashes and falls.
 That year, a total of 117 Idahoans died as the result of accidental poisoning and exposure to noxious substances.

 According to the Nebraska Regional Poison Center (NRPC), Idaho’s regional poison control center, over 17,000 calls were received during 2012 from Idaho residents and healthcare providers seeking advice and consultation in poison exposure in people of all ages.